Python cross-version byte-code decompiler

 Building on this, another thing that makes this different from other CPython bytecode decompilers is the ability to deparse just fragments of source code and give source-code information around a given bytecode offset.

-I use the tree fragments to deparse fragments of code inside my trepan debuggers.
+I use the tree fragments to deparse fragments of code at run time inside my trepan debuggers.
 For that, bytecode offsets are recorded and associated with fragments of the source code.
 This purpose, although compatible with the original intention, is yet a little bit different.
 See this for more information.

 Python fragment deparsing given an instruction offset is useful in showing stack traces and can be encorporated into any program that wants to show a location in more detail than just a line number at runtime.
 This code can be also used when source-code information does not exist and there is just bytecode.
 Again, my debuggers make use of this.

 There were (and still are) a number of decompyle, uncompyle, uncompyle2, uncompyle3 forks around.
-Almost all of them come basically from the same code base, and (almost?) all of them are no longer actively maintained.
-One was really good at decompiling Python 1.5-2.3 or so, another really good at Python 2.7, but that only.
+Many of them come basically from the same code base, and (almost?) all of them are no longer actively maintained.
+One was really good at decompiling Python 1.5-2.3, another really good at Python 2.7, but that only.
 Another handles Python 3.2 only; another patched that and handled only 3.3.
 You get the idea.
 This code pulls all of these forks together and moves forward.
 There is some serious refactoring and cleanup in this code base over those old forks.
+Even more experimental refactoring is going on in decompyle3.

 This demonstrably does the best in decompiling Python across all Python versions.
 And even when there is another project that only provides decompilation for subset of Python versions, we generally do demonstrably better for those as well.

-We are serious about testing, and use automated processes to find bugs.
+We use an automated processes to find bugs.
 In the issue trackers for other decompilers, you will find a number of bugs we’ve found along the way.
 Very few to none of them are fixed in the other decompilers.

 make install (possibly as root or